yushiangfu/study-notes/c0-task-memory.md

 We've already seen the complete memory layout of a task, and now we will introduce what has been done before the main function runs.
 For example, when we execute a 'Hello World' program from a shell, the shell first clones itself as a new one.
 That shell replaces itself with the target binary and prints the greeting message.
-There are other essential steps, and I list them all together here in chronological order:
+All the mapping-related essential steps are listed here in chronological order:

 - fork()
   1. Duplicate mm.